-Praised as a good choice for lattes, the fortisso lungo pods brew 3.7-ounce cups of coffee.
+Praised as a good choice for lattes, the Fortisso Lungo pods brew 3.7-ounce cups of coffee.
 The flavor is described as rich, malty, and toasty with a hint of bitterness and a smooth texture.
 It has an intensity rating of eight out of 13.
-The coffee is made from Monsooned Malabar Arabica beans from southwest India along with washed Columbian Arabica beans that provide intense, rich flavor.
-Both beans are split roasted, giving the coffee great body with rich flavors, without tasting overly roasted.
+The coffee is made from Monsooned Malabar Arabica beans from southwest India along with washed Columbian Arabica beans that provide intense flavor.
+Both beans are split roasted, giving the coffee a great body and bold taste without feeling overly roasted.

 This order includes five boxes with 10 capsules each; you can also choose larger quantities if this variety becomes your favorite.
 These capsules are not compatible with Nespresso Vertuoline machines.